gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

 ### Connect your own data from _GoodData Cloud_ or _GoodData.CN_ servers

-By default, GoodData React SDK is connecting to [the same demo data](https://www.gooddata.com/docs/cloud/getting-started/connect-data/#example-database) as you would get in your GoodData Cloud or GoodData.CN trial account.
+By default, GoodData React SDK is connecting to [the same demo data](https://www.gooddata.com/docs/cloud/getting-started/connect-data/#example-database) that you would get in your GoodData Cloud or GoodData.CN trial account.

-Here are a few steps on how to connect to your own data:
+Follow these steps to connect your own data:

 1. In package.json replace `hostname` and `workspaceId`:
     ```diff